Taxation of individuals in Cyprus

 Employee:

 There are certain exemptions to EU nationals who wish to continue to pay social insurance contributions in their home country.
-Please request advice for third countries.
+Please request advice for that matter.

 An individual living in Cyprus is allowed to join the General Health System for medical treatment.